-- (a) In order to facilitate the construction of facilities in and the extension of natural gas service to unserved areas, the Commission may provide funding through appropriations from the General Assembly or the proceeds of general obligation bonds as provided in this section to either (i) an existing natural gas local distribution company or (ii) a person or a gas district awarded a new franchise for the construction of natural gas facilities that it otherwise would not be economically feasible for the company or person to construct.
-The natural gas local distribution company with the existing franchise for any unserved county or counties shall have the first option to utilize funds provided under this section for the purpose of serving that particular county or counties. - (b) The use of funds provided under this section shall be pursuant to an order of the Commission after a public hearing.
+- In order to facilitate the construction of facilities in and the extension of natural gas service to unserved areas, the Commission may provide funding through appropriations from the General Assembly or the proceeds of general obligation bonds as provided in this section to either (i) an existing natural gas local distribution company or (ii) a person or a gas district awarded a new franchise for the construction of natural gas facilities that it otherwise would not be economically feasible for the company or person to construct. - The use of funds provided under this section shall be pursuant to an order of the Commission after a public hearing.
 The Commission shall ensure that all projects for which funds are provided under this section are consistent with the intent of this section and G.S.
 62-2(9).
 In determining whether to approve the use of funds for a particular project pursuant to this section, the Commission shall consider the scope of a proposed project, including the number of unserved counties and the number of anticipated customers that would be served, the total cost of the project, the extent to which the project is considered feasible, and other relevant factors affecting the public interest.
 In determining economic feasibility, the Commission shall employ the net present value method of analysis on a project specific basis.
-Only those projects with a negative net present value shall be determined to be economically infeasible for the company or person to construct.
-All net present value calculations made pursuant to this section shall be made using rates that are no higher than the statewide average of natural gas rates.
+Only those projects with a negative net present value shall be determined to be economically infeasible for the company, person, or gas district to construct.
 In no event shall the Commission provide funding under this section of an amount greater than the negative net present value of any proposed project as determined by the Commission.
 If at any time a project is determined by the Commission to have become economically feasible, the Commission shall require the recipient of funding to remit to the Commission appropriate funds related to the project, and the Commission may order those funds to be returned with interest in a reasonable amount to be determined by the Commission.
-Funds returned, together with interest, shall be deposited with the State Treasurer.
-Utility plant acquired with expansion funds shall be included in the local distribution company's rate base at zero cost except to the extent such funds have been remitted by the company pursuant to order of the Commission.
+Funds returned, together with interest, shall be deposited with the State Treasurer to be used for other expansion projects pursuant to the provisions of this section.
+A utility plant acquired with expansion funds shall be included in the local distribution company's rate base at zero cost except to the extent such funds have been remitted by the company pursuant to order of the Commission.
+In the event a gas district wishes to sell or otherwise dispose of facilities financed with funds received under this section, it must first notify the Commission which shall determine the method of repayment or accounting for those funds.